Marketing lessons (Taylor’s Version): What each era taught us about marketing

 by

 In Taylor Swift's debut era, marketers can learn the power of authenticity and relatability.
 It might be hard to believe now, but even Taylor Swift, one of the most famous women in the world, was just a “nobody” trying to make it in a cut-throat industry.
-It may feel overwhelming at times to build your brand up and increase likes, follows, traffic, etc. but if a teenage girl who grew up on a Christmas tree farm in Pennsylvania can do it, you certainly can too!
+It may feel overwhelming at times to build your brand up and increase likes, follows, traffic, etc. but if a teenage girl who grew up on a Christmas tree farm in Pennsylvania can find a place in this world, you certainly can too!

 Taylor's ability to connect and engage with her audience on a personal level through heartfelt lyrics and genuine storytelling captivated fans from the start.
 It was evident fans were top of mind when Taylor planted easter eggs in her album booklet.
 Fans soon learned how to decipher the code to reveal the secret message.
 By engaging with her fans from day one, it created an interactive experience keeping her audience engaged and excited.